akups/akups/README.md

 ### 👩🏾‍💻 About Me:
 I am a results-oriented software engineer with 5 years of successful software delivery experience.
 Expert in JavaScript, TypeScript, React, Node.js and Flutter.
 Interested in scalable web apps.
 Delivered an MVP that won a Berlin Startup Scholarship & built robust, high-performance web platforms.

-🛠 From Personal Projects to High-Impact Startups My journey started with late-night coding sessions and personal projects, which led me to build scalable web applications and high-performing APIs.
+🛠 From Personal Projects to High-Impact Startups: My journey started with late-night coding sessions and personal projects, which led me to build scalable web applications and high-performing APIs.
 I thrive in fast-paced environments, delivering maintainable, efficient solutions in Agile teams.
 Currently, I specialize in crafting seamless user experiences while ensuring backend scalability.

 🚀 My motto: “Let's use programming to make the world a better place, building fast and optimizing faster.”